 Do your best to estimate total allocated site storage space and page views.
 Also, note any applications hosted on your current site infrastructure.
 CAWeb Publishing WordPress can host some smaller web applications using a plugin called ToolSet, but large apps that currently require dedicated server resources cannot be hosted on a CAWeb site.

-Submit a Remedy REQ for “CAWeb Publishing Service”.
+Submit a ServiceNow CI (Catalog Item) request for “CAWeb Publishing Service”.
 Select either Site Assessment or Site Assessment and Subscription.
+(The subscription SR indicates the customer’s commitment to continue the on-boarding process through to the go-live event.)
 See the online instructions in the service request definition for more information about these two options.
-Contact your CDT, Office of Customer Engagement account lead if you need assistance.
+Contact your CDT, Customer Engagement Services account lead if you need assistance.
 The current cost for the Site Assessment and other costs are published on the CDT Rates Page.
-See Remedy Request Entry screenshot below:

-The customer’s account lead from the CDT Office of Customer Engagement (OCE) will contact the customer and schedule this meeting to coincide with the completion of the Site Assessment.
+The customer’s account lead from the CDT Customer Engagement Services (CES) will contact the customer and schedule this meeting to coincide with the completion of the Site Assessment.
 This meeting takes place after the assessment is completed and emailed to the customer, but can be scheduled ahead of time to keep the on-boarding process moving forward.

 Prepare and Deliver the Site Assessment Report

 The CAWeb customer liaison will thoroughly review and inventory the website to assess the types of content discovered, the volumes, and any issues that need to be discussed with the customer.
-The findings from this step will be compiled into an Assessment Report which will be delivered to the customer for review prior to the Engagement Meeting.
+The findings from this step will be compiled into an Assessment Report which will be delivered to the customer for review prior to the Assessment Report Review Meeting.

 Meet to Review Assessment Report